-At its meeting on 8 August 2017, Council delegated to the General Manager any functions, powers, duties and authorities of the Council with the exclusion of those listed in Section 377 (1) clauses (a) to (u) of the Local Government Act 1993 as follows:
+At its meeting on 13 September 2022, Council delegated to the General Manager any functions, powers, duties and authorities of the Council with the exclusion of those listed in Section 377 (1) clauses (a) to (u) of the Local Government Act 1993 as follows:

 377 General power of the council to delegate

 - A council may, by resolution, delegate to the general manager or any other person or body (not including another employee of the council) any of the functions of the council, other than the following: